MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 *Some management groups have been removed for illustration clarity purposes.*

-> [!NOTE]
+> [!TIP]
-> We discussed this topic in our Azure landing zone community call in August 2021.
-You can find the recording on [YouTube.](https://youtu.be/Zx_gHevekm0?t=1954)
+> We discussed this topic in a recent YouTube video: [Azure Landing Zones - Handling Dev/Test/Prod for Application Workloads](https://youtu.be/8ECcvTxkrJA)

 ## Why are we asked to specify Azure regions during the Azure landing zone accelerator deployment and what are they used for?